tamilselvanmariappan/tamil/about/index.md

 description: About Me page of Tamilselvan
 theme: purple
 ---

-I am a web focused developer mostly working using Microsoft .Net technologies.
-Occasionally, I end up working on non web related projects.
-I am based in Abu Dhabi, United Arab Emirates and work for C4 Advanced Solution as Application Developer.
+I am .Net and Web UI Developer working out of Intent Solutions Group’s Chennai office with over 5 years of experience developing web applications in Microsoft Technologies.
+He specializes in the Microsoft development suite and deployments utilizing the Microsoft .NET development framework and Windows Azure.
+I enjoys helping product management by getting face to face client feedback on deployment projects.

+## About this Site

 This is my personal website and blog where I put down my thoughts, solutions to problems and learning notes.

-## About this Site

-This site contains about all my blog posts and my professional details .

 ## Contact Me